- translator recognised by the Japanese embassy in Bangkok on staff for Japanese

 - Free reply within 15 minutes during business hours

 The combination of a Thai Power of Attorney (POA) with a Japanese destination registrar is, on paper, simple — and in practice the source of most last-minute legal-translation panics we receive.
-From single-document personal filings to multi-document corporate dossiers, our in-house translator recognised by the Japanese embassy in Bangkok delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+From single-document personal filings to multi-document corporate dossiers, our in-house translator recognised by the Japanese embassy in Bangkok delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

 Why a specialist Japanese translator matters for Power of Attorney (POA)